A new resonance-like feature in the outer disc of the Milky Way: Signature of an outer resonance

 In \autoref{fig:actions_rvs_rgb_dens} we plot two such lines (curves in $\sqrt{J_{R}}$,\lz{}).
 The first one is at the expected location of the bar's OLR, based on \drimmelgaia{}, around $R_{g}=9.7$ kpc, or at 1.08 \lsun{} ($231.4 \times R_{g}/$ \lsun{}).
 As \autoref{fig:OmegaRGB} shows, however, the location of the OLR has an uncertainty associated with it (shaded region), and could be as large as $R_{g}=10.2$ .
 Here, we choose the median value of $R_{g}=9.7$ kpc, but choosing a higher value, as well as a different choice of the circular velocity at the Sun, will shift the expected location of the resonance.
 The second curve is at the Cepheid gap presented in \autoref{fig:cepheid_angmom_kde} at $1.42$ \lsun{}.
-The OLR ridge indeed seems to be traced well with this curve, though we note that the ridge has a width which is also expected \citep[see for ex:][]{Binney:2020}.
+The OLR ridge indeed seems to be traced well with the first curve, though we note that the ridge has a width which is also expected \citep[see for ex:][]{Binney:2020}.
 The second curve corresponding to the new feature is harder to link to any ridge.
 Similarly, we also overplot the two curves on \autoref{fig:actions_rvs_rgb_nvr} which maps $N(V_{R}<0)/N_{tot}$.
-In each potential, the OLR curve seems to separate inward and outward moving stars.
-This is consistent between both the \rvs{} and the \rgb{} samples (though as before more diffuse in the latter).
-The location of the second curve is quite interesting for two reasons.
-First, inwards of the second curve, is the dataset that was mapped by T21.
-In particular, they were the first to show the ridge just inside of this curve.
-We are now able to present a new overdensity just outside this second curve (marked by black arrows).
-That is, we find a clump of outward moving stars, with high radial action ($\sqrt{J_{R}}>0.15$ in \mcmillanpot{}), though as before we note subtle differences between the individual potentials.
-In particular, this feature seems the weakest in the \pifflpot{}, but the remaining three are fairly consistent by eye.
+In each potential the OLR curve seems to mark a boundary between inward and outward systematic motions.
+This is consistent between both the \rvs{} and the \rgb{} samples (though as before, more diffuse in the latter).